Top tips for staying safe on public transport

 You can take a few simple steps to make sure you are safe socialising:

-- If you feel unusually light-headed or ill after just a few drinks, seek help from a trusted friend, or, if in a public house or club, a member of staff.
+- If you begin to feel really drunk after only a couple of drinks, get help from a trusted friend or a member of staff from the venue management.

 Top tips for staying safe on the street